 We get this question a lot from our customers, and there’s a lot of misinformation floating around on the internet (that shouldn’t surprise you), so we wanted to share some answers.

-The first thing to know is that we work very closely with the Estonian tax office — literally, we’re based in the same building as them.
-That’s how close we are.
-2 floors away.
+The first thing to know is that we work very closely with the Estonian tax office — not as close as we once were (we used to be in the same office building, but have since moved to a new location in the heart of Tallinn).

 There are two main avenues to get paid by the company that you own as an Estonian e-resident: either salary or dividends.
 In short, Estonia usually doesn’t tax the salary paid to people living outside the country.
 There is also no corporate income tax until you pay out the profits as dividends.
 If your company has retained €100 profit, dividend payment triggers €20 corporate income tax.

 However, this article is only discussing Estonian taxes.
 Your personal income or dividends can be taxed in your country of residence, and you need to consult your local authorities or advisors about taxes that apply to you.
-You can also read more extensively into taxes in our dedicated FAQs.
+You can also read more extensively about taxes in our FAQs.

 You can pay yourself a salary at any time from the available funds of your company (of course, you can’t do this at the expense of your creditors).